a-memme/competitor_analytics_scrape/README.md

 ![image](https://github.com/a-memme/competitor_analytics_scrape/assets/79600550/a2728075-1a02-47f0-b93c-1217e845a30c)

 - The sfy_scrape() function serves only as a piece of the entire puzzle, but is isolated simply so that its purpose can be demonstrated in this analysis.
 Essentially, it gathers information on all relevant channels appearing through scrolling a (somewhat arbitrary) number of pixels down  the page in a for loop  to load new suggested channels.
-The channels are stored in a list to be accessed through the full_scrape() function which then loops through all channels gathering all information of interest:
+The channels are stored in a list to be accessed through the full_scrape() function which then loops through all the collected channels in the previous step, gathering all relevant information of interest:

 '''
   #Metrics Scrape